Volodymyr Trush: Biography

 He became the director of AVT-Zapad LLC in 2019.
 The same year, he graduated from the Dubno branch of the Open International University for Human Development "Ukraine" (Bachelor of Laws).

 From November 28, 2019, to March 19, 2020, he was the Head of the Rohatyn District State Administration of the Ivano-Frankivsk Oblast.

-On 18 March 2020, the Cabinet of Ministers supported Trush's appointment to the post of Chairman of the Governor of Ternopil Oblast.
+On 18 March 2020, the Cabinet of Ministers supported Trush's appointment to the post of Governor of Ternopil Oblast.
 On 19 March, we has sworn into office.

 He contracted the coronavirus twice in 2020 and in 2021.

+On 29 December 2023 Ukrainian President Volodymyr Zelenskyy dismissed Trush as Governor of Ternopil Oblast.

 He is fluent in Russian and English.